5 things to know about the Evergrande crisis: A simple breakdown – KION546

 How is it trying to move forward?

-While the news may placate investors, many questions still remain unanswered.
-Evergrande did not elaborate on the terms of the payment in its statement, and interest worth $83.5 million on a dollar-denominated bond also fell due Thursday.
+But many questions still remain unanswered.
+Evergrande did not elaborate on the terms of the payment, and interest worth $83.5 million on a dollar-denominated bond also fell due last Thursday.
 That deadline came and went without an update from the company.

+The firm also announced Wednesday that it would sell part of its stake in a local bank for roughly $1.5 billion, raising some much needed cash.

+But instead of going toward its outstanding bond interest payments, the money will likely be used to settle its debts with that lender, Shengjing Bank.
+The conglomerate said it would still hang on to a 14.75% stake after the deal closes.

 On September 14, Evergrande announced that it had brought on financial advisers to help assess the situation.